DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/schedule.md

 - [Reaper Recording](../lectures/week-3/reaper-recording/)
   - One student dialogue demo
 - Editing
-  - Each student must edit their own commercial.
+  - Each student must edit their commercial.
   - More tips for editing in Reaper
     - [Editing](../lectures/week-4/editing/)